eclipse-jgit/jgit/Documentation/technical/reftable.md

 - Near constant time lookup for any single reference, even when the repository is cold and not in process or kernel cache.
-- Near constant time verification if a SHA-1 is referred to by at least one reference (for allow-tip-sha1-in-want).
+- Near constant time verification if a object id is referred to by at least one reference (for allow-tip-sha1-in-want).
 - Efficient lookup of an entire namespace, such as `refs/tags/`.
 - Support atomic push with `O(size_of_update)` operations.